petschau/WinFellow/fellow/SRC/M68KTester/native-gcc/ReadMe.md

 - patch
 - bison

-Then, start a Cygwin Terminal and execute the following commands:
+Then, start a Cygwin Terminal and execute the following commands to clone the repository and build the toolchain:

 	git clone https://github.com/cahirwpz/amigaos-cross-toolchain
     cd amigaos-cross-toolchain

-The AmigaOS cross toolchain is currently hardcoded to work with libncurses5-dev.
-Apply libncurses-dev-6.patch from the tester's patches subdirectory to the clone as a workaround to be able to compile it with current versions of Cygwin.
-The toolchain's author is looking into fixing that issue; alternatively, apply the patch internalize-libncurses.patch that brings the script to a state provided for testing by the author.

-Build the toolchain by executing

     ./toolchain-m68k --prefix=/opt/m68k-amigaos build

 Sit back and wait until the toolchain has been built.
+Should there be problems downloading some of the required components, it usually helps to just restart the build process.

 Once the build process is done successfully, append the following line to your user's .bashrc file (usually located at C:\Cygwin\home\<username>\.bashrc):

     export PATH=$PATH:/opt/m68k-amigaos/bin

 That will make the cross-compiler's binary files executable by including them in your search path.
 Close and re-open the Cygwin Terminal to apply the change.

 Additional SDKs are supported by the toolchain.
 They can be listed by executing

     cd ~/amigaos-cross-toolchain